information for yachts travelling to australia - arrival

 - The Master will be required to complete a completed Small Craft Arrival Report.

 Customs does not levy any charge for Customs and Immigration clearance.
-However the Australian Quarantine and Inspection Service operates on a full cost recovery basis.
+However the Department of Agriculture operates on a full cost recovery basis.

 You must declare all personal food, plant and animal items on your Incoming Passenger Card.
-A Quarantine officer will inspect your galley stores and other quarantineable items to ensure that they do not include prohibited goods or items infested with insects or disease.
+A Department of Agriculture officer will inspect your galley stores and other biosecurity items to ensure that they do not include prohibited goods or items infested with insects or disease.
 These could harm Australia's unique environment or introduce plant, animal or human, pests or diseases.
 Treatable goods will be treated and returned to you.
 Prohibited goods will be either confiscated, bonded on the vessel for the duration of your stay, or re-exported at the owner's expense.

-Vessels with an animal subject to quarantine must remain at a mid-water mooring and keep the animal secure for the duration of your stay in Australia.
+Vessels with an animal subject to biosecurity must remain at a mid-water mooring and keep the animal secure for the duration of your stay in Australia.

-For further details on Quarantine issues visit www.affa.gov.au.
+For further details on biosecurity issues visit the Department of Agriculture website.

 If you have travelled through or landed in Africa, South/Central America or the Caribbean within the previous six days before arriving in Australia, you will need a valid Yellow Fever vaccination certificate for each person who is over twelve months old.